 Takeaways

-• Loans are an agreement for a creditor to pay the lender back their principal plus interest.
+- Loans are an agreement for a creditor to pay a lender back their principal plus interest.

-• Lenders vet prospective borrowers based on their credit score, income, and debt level.
+- Lenders vet borrowers based on their credit score, income, and debt level.

-• Lenders charge higher interest rates to riskier borrowers and provide less favorable terms.
+- Lenders charge higher interest rates and give less favorable terms to riskier borrowers.

 A loan is a binding agreement between two parties where one party, the lender, gives another party, the borrower, money with the express understanding that the borrower will pay back the lender over time plus interest.
 Loans are issued by banks, credit unions, credit card companies, online lenders, or other financial institutions.